georgeerol/SearchAndSampleRoverProject/README.md

 #### Color Threshold
 The mapping consisted of several steps but the first one had to do with reading images from the rover camera.
 Training images was acquired from the simulation to calibrate and determine where the rover can drive.
 The simulation-training environment consists of sand on the ground, which is very light in color and everything else, obstacles, in the environment are dark.
 Therefore Color Threshold was sets to determine where the rover can drive by figuring out where the areas of lighter color are.
 The image processing was very simple, an RGB threshold was applied to the image to get it to recognize the different objects in the simulation environment.
-Below is Color threshold to identify navigable terrain/obstacles/rock samples applied are:
+Below is one samples of Color threshold use to identify navigable terrain/obstacles/rock.

-*	A Threshold of RGB > 160 does a nice job of identifying ground pixels only
+*	A Threshold of RGB > 150 does a nice job of identifying ground pixels only
 *	A Minimum Threshold of RGB (199,174,36) and maximum threshold of RGB (137,111,13) for rock
 *	A minimum obstacle threshold of RGB (2,2,2) and maximum obstacle threshold of RGB (45,45,45)
 ###### Color Threshold method: